noely-b/Simple-Stats-for-Diagnosis-Data-Using-Python/README.md

 # Simple-Stats-for-Diagnosis-Data
-I have created some personal projects.
-Some use Python and some use Tableau The data that's being used comes from a previous course that I took, which talked about clinical decision support systems
+I have created a personal project using Python.
+The data that's being used comes from a previous course that I took, which talked about clinical decision support systems